 If all goes well, the brand champions who participated in the pilot will help spread the word and educate their colleagues on the value of the program.

-In my opinion, the last way to frame the platform is as another tool.
+In my opinion, the last way to frame the solution is as another tool.
 Between all of the software we use at work and the different apps we use on our mobile devices, a “new tool” isn’t really that appealing.
 Instead, I suggest highlighting the holistic benefits it will have for your employees’ careers.

 If this is positioned as a fun, rewarding way to share knowledge with your friends and colleagues, it becomes more approachable.